gmarsich/HPC-project/Exercise_1/README.md

 The program will also print on the standard output some useful information like the option taken, the number of MPI processes and the number of OpenMP threads.

-### Sbatch scripts
+### Batch scripts
-The sbatch scripts can be used to generate the data required for the scalability studies.
-They can be found on the sbatch_script folder and can be used by moving them into the Files folder and running the command `sbatch <sbatch_script>`.
+The batch scripts can be used to generate the data required for the scalability studies.
+They can be found on the batch_script folder and can be used by moving them into the Files folder and running the command `sbatch <batch_script>`.
 They are :
 - slurm_grid_openmp.job: used to produce the OpenMP scalability data
 - slurm_grid_MPI_strong.job: used to produce the strong MPI scalability data